Mkhzoumi/taskmaster/README.md

 + installed amplify service in the application.
 + change the database from the locally Room database , to the cloud database in the graphQL API.

+#### lab33 changelog:

++ added three teams each team has its own tasks.
++ added the ability to choose which team when adding a task.
++ adding the ability to choose the team in the setting page.
++ the tasks in home page are the tasks belongs to the team choosen in the setting page.